CDSoft/makex/README.md

 #
 # LUAX
 #     path to the LuaX interpreter (see https://github.com/CDSoft/luax)
+# PLUA
+#     path to the PLua interpreter (see https://github.com/CDSoft/plua)
 # UPP
 #     path to the upp executable (see https://github.com/CDSoft/upp)
 # PANDA